otifsolutions/laravel-airtime/README.md

 **To check which artisan this package offers:**

-To check which commands are available for whole of this `airtime` package, simple hit this command.
-And look against the key `sync:xxxxxxxx_xxxxxx_xxxxxxx`
+To check which commands are available for whole of this `airtime` package, simple hit this command, and look against the key `sync:xxxxxxxx_xxxxxx_xxxxxxx`

 ```
 php artisan